jbellsey/aurelia-cached-getter/README.md

 * No other verbs are handled.
 If you want to cache the values that you POST to your server, you must do so manually.
 (See below.)
-* In fact, if you use an `HttpCachedGetter` object to run a POST query, it will silently pass responsibility to the main `HttpClient` library.
+* In fact, if you use an `HttpCachedGetter` object to run a POST query, it will silently pass through to the main `HttpClient` library.
 * No timeouts are installed.
 If the client is online but the server is offline or otherwise fails, the cache is not consulted as a fallback.
 * No cache management is provided.
 You are responsible for cleaning out old